Ashely De Young-Seibert with De Young Properties

-The second one that I would say would be 149 Photo, and not just because they're a sponsor, I'm a huge believer in this and you [00:23:00] know, so much so that I have a good friend of mine who has 126 homes and self and backlog.
-And he was going and photographing all of his humps and stuff.
+The second one that I would say would be 149 Photo, and not just because they're a sponsor, I'm a huge believer in this and you [00:23:00] know, so much so that I have a good friend of mine who has 126 homes and backlog.
+And he was going and photographing all of his homes and stuff.
 And I'm like, this is just absolutely crazy.

-You know, there's a company that does this and what's your taking your time away to do this.
-You would be selling so many more home.
-I mean, today's day and age.
-People expect that.
-And you know, I have a investment property, so to speak that has that same thing where I get weekly updates on those photos that is just absolutely game changing.
+You know, there's a company that does this and your taking your time away to do this.
+You would be selling so many more homes.
+I mean, today's day and age people expect that.
+I have a investment property, so to speak, that has that same thing where I get weekly updates on those photos that is just absolutely game changing.

-And then I would say absolutely your CRM, if you are not utilizing that to it. most stability then you're just, you're failing all over the place from, you know, utilizing it for the follow-up utilizing it for the contract reporting, you name it, you got to live and die by the CRM because in today's day and age, you've got to pivot on a dime.
+I would say absolutely your CRM, if you are not utilizing that to it. most stability then you're failing all over the place from, you know, utilizing it for the follow-up utilizing it for the contract reporting, you name it, you got to live and die by the CRM because in today's day and age, you've got to pivot on a dime.

 And if you're starting to see a trend, you need to move a lot quicker than, than historically what we've seen.